dominicstop/react-native-ios-context-menu/README.md

 <br>

 #### 3.3.4 `PreviewConfig` Object
-The object  you pass in the `ContextMenuView.menuConfig` prop.
+The object  you pass in the `ContextMenuView.previewConfig` prop.
 This object is used to configure the context menu preview.
 Most of the properties in this object is used to configure [￼`UITargetedPreview`￼](https://developer.apple.com/documentation/uikit/uitargetedpreview), specifically: [￼`UIPreviewParameters`￼](https://developer.apple.com/documentation/uikit/uipreviewparameters).
-* See [Example 11](#4111-contextmenuview-simple-example-11), [Example 12](#4112-contextmenuview-simple-example-12) and [Example 14](#4114-contextmenuview-simple-example-14) example usage.
+* See [Example 11](#4111-contextmenuview-simple-example-11),  and [Example 12](#4112-contextmenuview-simple-example-12) for example usage.

 <br>